kevlened/isomorphic-webcrypto/README.md

 * Node 8+
 * React Native

-Although the library runs on IE11+, the level of functionality varies between implementations
+Although the library runs on IE11+, the level of functionality varies between implementations.
+The grid below shows the discrepancies between the latest versions of each environment.

 > __Legend__
 >